njoyard/ist/doc2.markdown

 <section class="doc-item">
 <section class="doc-desc">
-It may also resolve to a template string:
+It may also resolve to a template string.

 </section>
 <section class="doc-code">